psoloway/puppetlabs-tomcat/README.md

 #####`additional_attributes`

-*Optional.* Specifies any further attributes to add to the Valve.
+Specifies any further attributes to add to the Valve.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: {}.

 #####`attributes_to_remove`

-*Optional.* Specifies any attributes to remove from the Valve.
+Specifies any attributes to remove from the Valve.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: [].

 ####tomcat::instance

 #####`catalina_home`

 Specifies the root directory of the Tomcat installation.
 Only affects the instance installation if `install_from_source` is set to 'true'.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
 Only affects the instance installation if `install_from_source` is set to 'true'.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`install_from_source`